International Cuisine

 Nicaraguan nacatamales wrapped in banana leaf

 Nicaraguan Nacatamales are a real treat.
-They are different than a Mexican style tamale as the masa has a bit of bitter orange added to it.
+They are different than Mexican style tamale as the masa has a bit of bitter orange added to it.
 It also has rice, meat, potato, tomato, and usually some prunes, green olive, capers and raisins.
 It is much more like a complete meal in a nice package.

 Nicaraguan nacatamales

 I made a bunch of these Nicaraguan nacatamales and they freeze great.
 This would be a wonderful recipe to recruit the whole family to participate in and then reap the rewards of all your hard work.
-One of the things I love most about Latin cuisine is how families work together to get the job done.
-It however seems most important to spend that quality time together.
+Nacatamales are often made for special occasions and Sunday mornings.

 Did you know that the Ruins of Leon Viejo in Nicaragua is the oldest city in all of Central America.
 It is over 1500 years old and is still occupied today.
 It was founded by the early Spanish settlers.
 If you would like to learn more about Nicaragua plus get some more delicious authentic recipes be sure to check out “Our Journey to Nicaragua”.